 When it comes to a quality dental hygiene routine, the American Dental Association recommends brushing your teeth twice a day for at least two minutes and flossing at least once a day.

-But what if you want to floss more than once a day?
-Can you floss too much?
 The fact is, if you are flossing correctly, you should be able to floss as often as you like.
 However, most people are not flossing the way they should, and this can cause damage if they floss too often.

-Here we highlight the signs of too much incorrect flossing and explain why you really don’t always need to floss more than once a day.
+Here, we highlight the signs of too much incorrect flossing and explain why you really don’t always need to floss more than once a day.

 Key Takeaways